tianle91/tianle91.github.io/_posts/2023-07-21-RAID is a compromise.md

 > But maybe you've heard that [RAID is NOT a backup!](https://www.raidisnotabackup.com)?

 Of course, RAID offers zero protection from programs writing the wrong data to disk and also your hardware device just breaking down.
-As your risk during these scenarios would be the same whether or not you used RAID, we will not be factoring this in the discussion.
+As your risk during these scenarios would be the same whether you used RAID, we will not be factoring this in the discussion.

 You can also find that RAID-4 and RAID-5 enjoy lower failure probability but only up to a certain number of drives.
 For RAID-4 this is 3 drives whereas it's 5 drives for RAID-5.
 This is because for RAID-4 ([unraid does this](https://docs.unraid.net/unraid-os/manual/storage-management#parity-disks)), the parity is on only one drive whereas for RAID-5, the parity is on all drives.
 It is therefore recommended that one uses distributed parity (RAID-5) whenever possible since the number of drives sacrificed is the same.

 ## RAID is a compromise
 All RAID setups compromise on space efficiency.
-Adding more drives to RAID-1 only increases the number of backups so the space efficiency only decreases the more drives you add.
+Adding more drives to RAID-1 only increases the number of backups, so the space efficiency only decreases the more drives you add.
 For RAID-4/5 there's only one parity drive so space efficiency trends closer to 100% as you increase the number of drives in the array.

 Here's a plot: